-Illinois races the clock to avoid a 'junk' rating
+Illinois races the clock to avoid 'junk' downgrade

-Illinois is asking for more time before it's branded a junk state.
+Illinois officials are racing against the clock to pass a budget before the state's credit is branded junk.

-The state legislature, facing a massive budget crisis, couldn't reach a spending deal on Friday.
-When the new fiscal year begins at midnight, it will mark the third in a row that Illinois has started without a full budget.
+The state legislature, facing a massive budget crisis, was unable to reach a spending deal before the new fiscal year began on Saturday -- marking the third year in a row that Illinois has started without a full budget.

+Lawmakers worked on Saturday, but GOP leaders said on Twitter late in the day that the Senate had finished its session and won't reconvene until Monday.

-Illinois is at risk of becoming the first state to get slapped with a credit downgrade to "junk," which could make its money problems even worse.
+Illinois is at risk of becoming the first state to get slapped with a credit downgrade to junk, which could make its money problems even worse.
 Earlier this week, S&P Global Ratings warned that it would probably issue the demotion if Illinois failed to pass a budget before Saturday.

+The rating agencies have yet to weigh in.
+S&P and Moody's did not immediately respond to CNNMoney's request for comment Saturday.

-Lawmakers will return Saturday morning to keep trying.
-They said they were making progress and asked S&P for leeway.
+On Friday, Illinois House speaker, Democrat Michael Madigan, said lawmakers were making progress on a budget deal and asked S&P to wait while lawmakers are talking.

-"I would ask that bond rating agencies temporarily withhold judgment and allow legislators time to negotiate a bipartisan, balanced budget," said Michael Madigan, the Democratic speaker of the Illinois House of Representatives.
+"I would ask that bond rating agencies temporarily withhold judgment and allow legislators time to negotiate a bipartisan, balanced budget," Madigan said.

+Republicans and Democrats in the Illinois House and Senate reiterated that on Saturday, saying they've made "significant progress" toward landing a deal.

 Related: How Illinois became America's most messed-up state